2023 Best Design & Applied Arts Bachelor's Degree Schools in Massachusetts

 The average amount in student loans that design majors at Northeastern take out while working on their Bachelor's Degree is $23,615.

-You’ll join some of the best and brightest minds around you if you attend Endicott College.
-The school came in at #4 on this year’s Best Design & Applied Arts Bachelor’s Degree Schools in Massachusetts list.
-Endicott is a small private not-for-profit school located in the large suburb of Beverly.
+You’ll join some of the best and brightest minds around you if you attend Suffolk University.
+The school came in at #5 on this year’s Best Design & Applied Arts Bachelor’s Degree Schools in Massachusetts list.
+Suffolk is a medium-sized private not-for-profit school located in the large city of Boston.

 The average amount in student loans that design majors at Massachusetts College of Art and Design take out while working on their Bachelor's Degree is $23,824.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $322.